blueperf/acmeair-mainservice-java/README.md

 	`cd acmeair-mainservice-java/scripts`

 	`./buildAndPushtoICP.sh`
-2. For each service, in manifests-no-msb/deploy.*, update the image name and add any imagePullSecrets required
-Example: `acmeair-mainservice-java:latest -> mycluster.icp:8500/admin/acmeair-mainservice-java:latest`

-	`imagePullSecrets:`

-	`  - name: admin.registrykey`

-3. Deploy to ICP.
+2. Deploy to ICP.

 	`./deployToICP.sh`

-4. Wait a couple minutes and go to http://proxy_ip/acmeair
+3. Wait a couple minutes and go to http://proxy_ip/acmeair
-5. Go to the Configuration Page and Load the Database
+4. Go to the Configuration Page and Load the Database